wxWidgets/wxWidgets/docs/x11/install.md

   argument functions, try putting the gcc fixinclude file paths early in the include path.

-- If you operator-related compile errors or strange memory problems (for example in deletion of string arrays), set wxUSE_GLOBAL_MEMORY_OPERATORS and wxUSE_MEMORY_TRACING to 0 in setup.h, and recompile.

 - If you get an internal compiler error in gcc, turn off optimisations.

 - Some compilers, such as Sun C++, may give a lot of warnings about